 Which means it can be a bit hard to impose respect to a Shiba Inu.

-Even if it’s not exactly the simplest thing to do, you need to at least give it a shot and try it out for yourself.
+Even if it’s not exactly the simplest thing to do, you need to give it at least a shot and try it out for yourself.

-It will be a great opportunity to consider and the results will shine in the end if you do it the right way.
+It will be a great opportunity to consider, and the results will shine in the end if you do it the right way.

 They Drop Their Entire Undercoat 2 Times Per Year

-Believe it or not, the Shiba Inus are a double-coated breed and that means they do end up dropping the undercoat a few times per year.
+Believe it or not, the Shiba Inus are a double-coated breed, and that means they do end up dropping the undercoat a few times per year.